 High humidity levels can also damage your possessions.
 Books, artwork, photographs and other paper or canvas items can easily warp and crack if exposed to consistently elevated humidity.
 A dehumidifier or exhaust fan can help suck out humid air inside your interior rooms and keep these items intact.

-By Carrier offers an industry-leading five-year warranty on interior climate control for our homeowners’ peace of mind.
+By Carrier offers an industry-leading five-year warranty for our homeowners’ peace of mind.
 Explore our active communities today!